ibexa/documentation-user/docs/commerce/commerce.md

 You can use them to create a unified and streamlined e-commerce platform.
 Modules interact with each other, for example, to decrease stock following a sale, or cancel shipments and payments when orders are cancelled.

 The solution complements functionalities provided by the [PIM](products.md) offering, and allows you to sell products through the website.
 With Commerce, you can build your own storefront from a set of generic components, which you can then customize to cover all aspects of the e-commerce experience.

-Out of the box, Commerce is configured to follow a specific workflow and support a certain number of processing method types, for example, flat rate and free shipping methods, as well as offline payment methods.
+Out of the box, Commerce is configured to follow a specific workflow and support a certain number of processing method types, for example, flat rate, free shipping methods, and offline payment methods.
 Contact your administrator or development team about customization options.
 For more information, see [developer documentation]([[= developer_doc =]]/commerce/commerce/).

 The following diagram includes statuses and actions that may occur on the order's way along the fulfilment path.